ray-project/ray/doc/source/cluster/kubernetes.rst

 Launching Ray Clusters
 ----------------------
-Finally, to launch a Ray cluster, we create a RayCluster custom resource.
+Having set up the Operator, we can now launch Ray clusters.
+To launch a Ray cluster, we create a RayCluster custom resource.

 .. code-block:: shell